 With the proposed rule (or some version of it) now almost certain to be a reality, this threshold issue will be front and center in legal challenges quite soon.
 In that regard, the proposed rule is subject to a 60-day comment period, following publication in the Federal Register, and then, once final, would not become operative for another 180 days.
 So, you can expect challenges to start during that window.

-In the meantime, I am drafting another letter (see here for earlier letters) to submit comments that will (among other things) identify the lack of authority, provide some history and background on the issues, explain the pros, cons, and practical realities of noncompetes, highlight the many reasons that the research does not support a ban (and certainly not a full ban at all levels across all industries), correct certain mistakes in the 216-page NPRM, and identify solutions (assuming the FTC has authority) for a more-balanced approach.
+In the meantime, I am drafting another letter (see here for earlier letters) to submit comments that will (among other things) identify the lack of authority, provide some history and background on the issues, explain the pros, cons, and practical realities of noncompetes, highlight the many reasons that the research does not support a ban (and certainly not a full ban at all levels across all industries), correct certain mistakes in the 216-page NPRM (originally 218, when first released), and identify solutions (assuming the FTC has authority) for a more-balanced approach.

 As in the past, I expect to be joined by many lawyers from around the country, each of whom has given careful consideration and attention to the issues, which will be be summarized in brief bios of each attached to the letter.
 The purpose of having so many people review and sign on the letters is (and has been) that it ensures that the FTC receives valuable insights that are the aggregation of extensive, practical, hands-on experience derived from many years of learning in many states around the country.